XCSoar/XCSoar/XCSoarV4-README.txt

 - Added ETA infoboxes (as distinct from ETE)
 - Default task (Default.tsk) file may be loaded automatically at startup if present (through InputEvent TaskLoad on STARTUP_REAL/STARTUP_SIMULATOR)
-- Improved landing detection by checking altitude AGL to avoid false landings when flying in high winds
+- BUG 1366492: Improved landing detection by checking altitude AGL to avoid false landings when flying in high winds
 - Seeding random NMEA static strings from Input Events
 - Triggering events from NMEA substring matches (may be limited to certain